uyuni-project/uyuni-rfc/accepted/00080-api-versioning.md

 The version of the API is bumped when a breaking change is introduced that cannot tracked by introspection, which involves the following:
 - changing a behavior of an existing method
-- removing or adding a field in a structure accepted by a method / returned by a method
+- removing a field in a structure accepted by a method / returned by a method
 - changing the fault thrown by a method (changing a fault code, throwing new faults or removing a fault)